 15 May 2013, Rome – FAO and the international Slow Food organization agreed today to develop joint actions to improve the livelihoods of smallholders and others working in rural areas.

 Specifically, Slow Food can help produce inventories of local, indigenous and underutilized species that are potentially important to food security, thus supporting FAO’s role in revaluing and promoting neglected crops.

-FAO and Slow Food will work together to facilitate market access for small-scale farmers through strengthened producer organizations and cooperatives.
+FAO and Slow Food will work together to facilitate market access for smallholders through strengthened producers’ organizations and cooperatives.
 Slow Food can support producers to better organize and shorten the food supply chain, including marketing, labeling and packaging, thus guaranteeing fair prices for both producers and consumers.
+T

 FAO will identify synergies and areas of collaboration within ongoing initiatives, possibly including the Hunger-Free Africa initiative grouping the African Union, FAO and Brazil’s Instituto Lula.
 This initiative aims to eradicate hunger from the continent starting with four countries – Angola, Ethiopia, Malawi and Niger.

 Another possible area for collaboration is support to rural women, through the ongoing Dimitra project run by FAO, the European Commission and Belgium.
 This participatory information and communication project highlights women’s key role in food production so that their interests are better taken into consideration.

 An additional possibility is the development of toolkits for the international Education of Rural People (ERP) Partnership, which aims to remove existing constraints and ensure education and skills training for all rural people.

 Slow Food is an international, non-profit grassroots organization that aims to promote quality food produced and distributed in an environmentally and socially sustainable manner.
 It has over 100 000 members worldwide and is active in 150 countries.
 Thanks to its projects and initiatives Slow Food involves millions of people worldwide.